-The air bag SRS is designed to activate when the vehicle sustains longitudinal deceleration sufficient to cause the sensors to close an electrical circuit that initiates air bag inflation.
+The air bag SRS is designed to activate when the vehicle sustains a longitudinal deceleration sufficient to cause the air bag sensors to close an electrical circuit that initiates air bag inflation.
 The fact that the air bags did not inflate in a collision does not mean that something is wrong with the system.
-Rather, it means the forces were not of the type sufficient to cause activation.
+Rather, it means the forces were not sufficient enough to cause activation.
 Air bags are designed to inflate in frontal and near-frontal collisions, not rollover, side-impact, or rear-impacts unless the collision causes sufficient longitudinal deceleration.

 The air bags inflate and deflate rapidly upon activation.
 After air bag deployment, it is normal to notice a smoke-like, powdery residue or smell the burnt propellant.
-This may consist of cornstarch, talcum powder (to lubricate the bag) or sodium compounds (e.g., baking soda) that result from the combustion process that inflates the air bag.
-Small amounts of sodium hydroxide may be present which may irritate the skin and eyes, but none of the residue is toxic.
+This may consist of cornstarch, talcum powder or sodium compounds which may irritate the skin and eyes, but none of the residue is toxic.

-While the system is designed to help reduce serious injuries, contact with a deploying air bag may also cause abrasions, swelling or temporary hearing loss.
+While the SRS is designed to help reduce serious injuries, contact with a deploying air bag may also cause abrasions, swelling or temporary hearing loss.
 Because air bags must inflate rapidly and with considerable force, there is the risk of death or serious injuries such as fractures, facial and eye injuries or internal injuries, particularly to occupants who are not properly restrained or are otherwise out of position at the time of air bag deployment.
-Thus, it is extremely important that occupants be properly restrained as far away from the air bag module as possible while maintaining vehicle control.
+It is extremely important that occupants be properly restrained as far away from the air bag module as possible while maintaining vehicle control.
 The SRS consists of: